tonnas/municipalities/readme.md

 php artisan migrate
 ```

-If you have a problem with permissions logs file, you can use these.
+If you have a problem with permissions cache file, you can use these.
 ```console
 sudo chgrp -R www-data storage bootstrap/cache sudo chmod -R ug+rwx storage bootstrap/cache